top of page

 LIFE HOUSE YOUTH CENTER CODE OF CONDUCT

-Participant Responsibilities
+Participant Responsibilities:

-_ Participants shall be courteous and respectful of adults and fellow participants at all times.
+• Participants shall be courteous and respectful of adults and fellow participants at all times.

-_ Participants shall show respect for Life House Youth Center property and the personal property of others.
+• Participants shall show respect for Life House Youth Center property and the personal property of others.

-_ Parents are fully responsible for losses of and damage to Life House Youth Center by their students.
+• Parents are fully responsible for losses of and damage to Life House Youth Center by their students.

-_ There is good cause to suspend participants who exhibit continued and willful disobedience.
+• LHYC reserves the right to suspend participants who exhibit continued and willful disobedience.

-_ Discipline at the Youth Center will be administered with firmness, fairness and consistency.
+• Discipline at the Youth Center will be administered with firmness, fairness and consistency.

-regarding weapons, drugs alcohol, fights, property damage, theft, etc. or has information regarding such, he/she is requested to report it to a staff member.
+• If a participant becomes aware of any potentially dangerous and/or illegal situations regarding weapons, drugs, alcohol, fights, property damage, theft, etc. or has information regarding such, he/she is requested to report it to a staff member.

 PARTICIPANT BEHAVIOR STANDARD